 Amusement Park, Zoos, and Wildlife Refuges

-Another way to entertain the whole family?
-Head to an amusement park, of course!
+Another way to entertain the whole family is to head to an amusement park.
 Michigan is home to several great amusement parks including the fabulous Michigan’s Adventure in Muskegon, Nelis’ Dutch Village in Holland, and a LEGOLAND Discovery Center in Auburn Hills.

 Zoos are another awesome family attraction, and Michigan has some of those as well.
 Detroit Zoo is our top pick, but we also love Potter Park Zoo in Landing, the Saginaw Children’s Zoo, and the Belle Isle Aquarium in Detroit.